NotKingSnow/triviamomguidelines/README.md

 Scoring options for trivia:
-/trivia edit config: name, option: scoring, value: FIRST/REDUCTIVE (First makes it so only one person can get the answer correct.
-Also make sure FIRST is in all caps)
+/trivia edit config: name, option: scoring, value: FIRST/REDUCTIVE (FIRST makes it so only one person can get the answer correct.
+Also make sure FIRST is in all caps.)
+(REDUCTIVE makes it so 5 people are allowed to get the answer correct.
+Make sure REDUCTIVE is also in caps.)

 This should get you started.
-If you have any questions please contact us we will be glad to help! :)
+If you have any questions, please contact one of the older Trivia Moms! :)